Animoca Brands

 Animoca Brands Corporation Ltd. is a Hong Kong–based game software company and venture capital company co-founded in 2014 by Yat Siu and David Kim.
-The company initially focused on developing mobile games, then shifted to blockchain gaming and NFTs in 2018.
+The company initially focused on developing mobile games, then shifted to blockchain gaming and NFTs in 2018, and to AI in 2025.

 Animoca Brands was listed on the Australian Securities Exchange from 23 January 2015 to 9 March 2020.